fardog/node-xkcd-password/README.md

-# Node XKCD Password Generator
+# XKCD Password Generator 0.0.2

 Creates an [XKCD-style password](http://xkcd.com/936/) based on your parameters.
 Includes a CLI (`xkcd-password`) for your convenience, and a default wordlist.